YvanYin/DrivingWorld/README.md

 ## License

 This repository is under the MIT License.
-For more license questions, please contact Wei Yin (yvanwy@outlook.com) and Xiaotao Hu (1979005820hux@gmail.com).
+For more license questions, please contact Wei Yin (yvanwy@outlook.com) and Xiaotao Hu (xiaotao.hu@connect.ust.hk).